Izembek National Wildlife Refuge: History

 In 1986, Izembek National Wildlife Refuge and Izembek State Game Refuge, which encompasses the submerged land of Izembek Lagoon, was the first wetland area in the United States to be recognized as a Wetland of International Importance by the Ramsar Convention.
 In 2001, Izembek Refuge was also designated as a Globally Important Bird Area by the National Audubon Society.

 Attempts have been made to build a road through the refuge connecting the towns of King Cove to Cold Bay.
 One such attempt proposed a land transfer of 43000 acre of land owned by the state of Alaska and the King Cove Corporation in exchange for construction of a single-lane 17 mi road which would pass through Izembek NWR.
 Environmentalists contended the road threatens the population of the migratory black brant and other species.
 This attempted land transfer was ultimately blocked by the Department of the Interior in 2013.

-In January 2018 the Trump administration proposed a different land transfer agreement.
+In January 2018, the Trump administration proposed a different land transfer agreement.
 Nine environmental groups sued the administration one week later, arguing that the four-year environmental impact statement commissioned by the Department of the Interior had already determined that the road was unnecessary and would irreversibly damage the refuge.
 A ruling on March 29, 2019 by the United States District Court for the District of Alaska once again blocked the land transfer, finding that the Trump administration's attempts to remove acreage from the refuge contradicted the existing environmental impact statement and made no attempt to explain why the statement was no longer applicable.
 A second judge rejected a revised plan in June 2020.
 In November 2022, the U.S. Court of Appeals, Ninth District, overruled a 3-judge panel of the court and scheduled a rehearing of the case against the Trump administration proposal.
 In an unusual action, former President Jimmy Carter filed a statement of support for the motion for the rehearing, saying the swap violated the Alaska National Interest Lands Conservation Act (ANILCA).
 The act "may be the most significant domestic achievement of my political life", Carter said at the time of his filing.

-In October 2025, Doug Burgum from the second Trump administration said it would allow a gravel road to support oil drilling to be built through the Izembek National Wildlife Refuge.
+In October 2025, Interior Secretary Doug Burgum during the second Trump administration said it would allow a gravel road to support oil drilling to be built through the refuge.
+In August 2026, a federal judge blocked the land exchange.